You know what QR Codes are and how to create a QR Code. You just need a QR Code generator to get the job done.

 In 2018, Virginia Beach Crime Solvers used QR Codes to help report complaints/crime.

 They launched ‘Crime Kiosks’ at all Virginia Beach area Walmarts.
 These kiosks act as digital ‘Wanted’ posters and allow people to send anonymous tips about crime with a QR Code.
+In fact, they’re also being actively used on vending machines.

 As another example—In England, the Government is using Headstone QR Codes to remember and pay tribute to the brave men who died during the Great War.